 International Equity portfolios invest primarily in non-U.S. issuers that trade in U.S. or non-U.S. markets (including emerging markets).
 International portfolios may reflect growth, value and core investment approaches.
-Certain strategies gain international investment exposure by investing in ADRs and similar depositary receipts.
+Certain strategies gain international investment exposure by investing in ADRs, Global Depositary Receipts ("GDRs") and similar depositary receipts.
 ADRs are the receipts for the shares of a non-U.S.-based company traded on U.S. exchanges.
 Accounts of large institutional clients may hold ordinary non-U.S. securities (sometimes referred to as "ORDs") directly (instead of or in addition to ADRs).
+GDRs typically are issued by non-U.S. banks or financial institutions and represent an interest in underlying securities issued by either a U.S. or a non-U.S. entity and deposited with the non-U.S. bank or financial institution.

 Emerging Markets is an emerging market-focused investment strategy.
-This strategy seeks longterm capital appreciation by investing in high-quality, growth-oriented emerging market companies, diversified by country, sector and market cap.
-A thematic, cross-border approach seeks to identify companies exhibiting strong forward-looking growth catalysts and attractive valuation.
-Certain strategies gain investment exposure by investing in ADRs and similar depositary receipts.
+This strategy seeks long-term capital appreciation by investing in high-quality, growth-oriented emerging market companies, diversified by country, sector and market cap.
+Certain strategies gain investment exposure by investing in ADRs, GDRs and similar depositary receipts.
 ADRs are the receipts for the shares of a non-U.S.-based company traded on U.S. exchanges.
 Accounts of large institutional clients may hold ordinary non-U.S. securities (sometimes referred to as "ORDs") directly (instead of or in addition to ADRs).
+GDRs typically are issued by non-U.S. banks or financial institutions and represent an interest in underlying securities issued by either a U.S. or a non-U.S. entity and deposited with the non-U.S. bank or financial institution.

 Global portfolios invest primarily in U.S. and non-U.S. issuers (that trade in U.S. or non-U.S. markets) (including emerging markets).
 Global portfolios may reflect growth, value and core investment approaches.
-Certain strategies gain international investment exposure by investing in ADRs and similar depositary receipts.
-ADRs are the receipts for the shares of a non-U.S.-based company traded on U.S. exchanges.
+Certain strategies gain international investment exposure by investing in ADRs, GDRs and similar depositary receipts.
+ADRs are the receipts for the shares of a non-U.S. based company traded on U.S. exchanges.
 Accounts of large institutional clients may hold ORDs directly (instead of or in addition to ADRs).
+GDRs typically are issued by non-U.S. banks or financial institutions and represent an interest in underlying securities issued by either a U.S. or a non-U.S. entity and deposited with the non-U.S. bank or financial institution.

-Concentrated portfolios invest in a relatively small number of securities compared with nonconcentrated portfolios, thus providing greater exposure to each such security.
+Concentrated portfolios invest in a relatively small number of securities compared with non-concentrated portfolios, thus providing greater exposure to each such security.
 Concentrated portfolios may relate to different asset classes (e.g., equities, preferred securities, etc.) and focus on companies of a particular capitalization (e.g., large cap, mid cap, small cap) and reflect growth, value or core (investing in both growth and value stocks) investment approaches.